AdhArash/fovus/Readme.md

 ## Steps to recreate the Application:
 1. Clone the repo - both folders are different applications.
-- my-app is the frontend application.
+- coding_challenge/my-app is the frontend application.
 - Install Node

       - Run > npm i